lawnjelly/Misc/Batching/batching.md

 # 2D Batching

 ## Introduction
-In order to tell the GPU what to draw, and where, game engines have to send a set of instructions to the GPU in order to draw a frame.
-These instructions are sent in common languages, called APIs (application programming interfaces), examples of which are OpenGL, OpenGL ES 2, OpenGL ES3 and Vulkan.
+Game engines have to send a set of instructions to the GPU in order to tell the GPU what and where to draw.
+These instructions are sent using common instructions, called APIs (Application Programming Interfaces), examples of which are OpenGL, OpenGL ES, and Vulkan.

+Different APIs incur different costs when drawing objects.
+OpenGL handles a lot of work for the user in the GPU driver at the cost of more expensive draw calls.
+As a result, applications can often be sped up by reducing the number of draw calls.

-### Drawcalls
+### Draw calls
 In 2D, we need to tell the GPU to render a series of primitives (rectangles, lines, polygons etc).
-The most obvious technique is to tell the GPU to render one primitive at a time, telling it some information such as the texture used, the material, the position, size etc, then saying 'Draw!' (this is called a drawcall).
+The most obvious technique is to tell the GPU to render one primitive at a time, telling it some information such as the texture used, the material, the position, size etc, then saying "Draw!" (this is called a draw call).

 It turns out that while this is conceptually simple from the engine side, GPUs operate very slowly when used in this manner.
-GPUs work much more efficiently if, instead of telling them to draw a single primitive, you tell them to draw a number of similar primitives all in one drawcall, which we will call a 'batch'.
+GPUs work much more efficiently if, instead of telling them to draw a single primitive, you tell them to draw a number of similar primitives all in one drawcall, which we will call a "batch".

-And it turns out that they don't just work a bit faster when used in this manner, they work A LOT faster.
+And it turns out that they don't just work a bit faster when used in this manner, they work a *lot* faster.

 As Godot is designed to be a general purpose engine, the primitives coming into the Godot renderer can be in any order, sometimes similar, and sometimes dissimilar.
 In order to match the general purpose nature of Godot with the batching preferences of GPUs, Godot features an intermediate layer which can automatically group together primitives wherever possible, and send these batches on to the GPU.
 This can give an increase in rendering performance while requiring few, if any, changes to your Godot project.

 ## How it works

-Inside the renderer instructions come in from your game in the form of a series of items, each of which can contain one or more commands.
+Instructions come into the renderer from your game in the form of a series of items, each of which can contain one or more commands.
 The items correspond to Nodes in the scene tree, and the commands correspond to primitives such as rectangles or polygons.
 Some items, such as tilemaps, and text, can contain a large number of commands (tiles and letters respectively).
 Others, such as sprites, may only contain a single command (rectangle).

 The batcher uses two main techniques to group together primitives:
 * Consecutive items can be joined together
 * Consecutive commands within an item can be joined to form a batch

 ### Breaking batching
-These can only take place if the items or commands are similar enough to be rendered in one drawcall.
+Batching can only take place if the items or commands are similar enough to be rendered in one drawcall.
 Certain changes (or techniques), by necessity, prevent the formation of a contiguous batch, this is referred to as 'breaking batching'.

 Batching will be broken by (amongst other things):
 * Change of texture
 * Change of material
 * Change of primitive type (say going from rectangles to lines)

+**NOTE:** (turn the below into sphinx-style note)
 If for example, you draw a series of sprites each with a different texture, there is no way they can be batched.

 ### Render order